 Every bit of the Sakurai ceremony is visually engaging, in this haven dedicated to the art of tea.
 From the beautifully crafted teaware and utensils to the gorgeously presented accompaniments.

-Each gesture of our tea master is serene and purposefully considered.
+Each gesture by our Sakurai tea master is serene and purposefully considered.

 The combined effect is one of focused intent, and an atmosphere that is soothingly meditative and zen-like.

-For anyone considering a tea experience that embodies the age-old tradition of tea making, while at the same time one that has been given a contemporary makeover, the Sakurai Tea Experience is surely it -
+For anyone considering a tea experience that embodies the age-old tradition of tea making, while at the same time one that has been given a contemporary makeover, the Sakurai Tea Experience in Tokyo is surely it -